-The trigger should be used if you believe your complaint has not been appropriately addressed or no action has been taken.
+The focus of the Community Trigger is on the ongoing anti-social behaviour and should be used if you believe your complaint has not been appropriately addressed or no effective action has been taken.
 The trigger cannot be used to report general acts of crime, including hate crime.

 The trigger does not replace the complaints procedures of individual organisations, or your opportunity to complain to the Local Government Ombudsman or Independent Police Complaints Commission.

-To use the community trigger you can complete an online form, email, write a letter or call us.
+To Request a Community Trigger Review you can complete an online form, email, write a letter or call us.

 If you decide to request a community trigger you will need to give the following details: